 One of the goals that many business owners have is to slowly disengage themselves from the day to day running of the business and eventually just enjoy the income from the business without needing to do a whole lot of active work.
-While this is admirable goal, this situation could actually lead to some thorny tax issues — and increase the amount that they owe.
+This is especially common among real estate investors, many of whom are able to outsource, most, if not all real estate management, maintenance, and similar activities.
+While this is admirable goal, this situation could actually lead to some thorny tax issues—and increase the amount that they owe.

 When you make money from a business, one of the tests associated with the deductions you can take, as well as how your income is classified, is “material participation.”
 If you aren’t participating materially in your business, that could mean that you don’t get all of the same tax deductions that you used to enjoy.
 On top of that, you might find your income classified as unearned for tax purposes, which means a different sort of tax treatment.

 With the 2013 changes resulting from health care reform, the classification of your income makes a difference, since there is a 3.8% surtax charged to unearned income for high earners.
-If your business income falls into this category, you might end up owing more in taxes this year — unless you can pass the material participation test.
+If your business income falls into this category, you might end up owing more in taxes—unless you can pass the material participation test.

 What is Material Participation?